bitboxer/parenting/basic_equipment.md

 the season your baby is born in.
 Buy at least 10 outfits for the baby.
 In the beginning you will change the clothes a lot and you don't want to run out of things to wear for your little one.
 If you are lucky you can get lots of clothes from friends who already had a baby.
+We love our bodysuits by [Tom & Jenny](https://www.tomundjenny.com/en.html).